geoscripting/preparatory_assignment/README.md

 1. Activate the _advgeoscripting_ environment and start a Jupyter Notebook server.
 2. Create a new Jupyter notebook using the Python 3 kernel and name it _preparatory\_assignment.ipynb_.
 3. Import the function ```check_packages()``` from _check\_environment.py_ and execute it in order to check whether the notebook is using the right anaconda environment 'advgeoscripting'.
 If you get a ```ModuleImportError```, check whether the right kernel is selected (Jupyter Menu: Kernel &rarr; Change kernel).
-4. Add the notebook to your git repository by creating a new commit.
+4. If everything works, save your notebook and add it to your git repository by creating a new commit.
 5. Within the notebook, write a new function called ```list_sum()```, which calculates the sum of all numbers in a list. e.g.

 	``` python